 The facelift procedure has been around for years and has been performed on countless patients as a way to revitalize the appearance and reduce the most prominent symptoms of aging on the face.

 A facelift, also called a rhytidectomy, is a way of surgically tightening the face and neck areas.
 This procedure can make your skin appear smoother and years younger.

 There are many individuals who have strong reservations about the facelift procedure.
 In the early years of the procedure’s rise and popularity, the results that a facelift provided could often be noticeably unnatural.
-Now, however, the facelift procedure is able to provide amazingly natural-looking results that can truly reverse the effects of aging on your face.
+Now, however, the facelift procedure can provide amazingly natural-looking results.*

 The secret to a great facelift is a combination of several recent advances in the approaches and techniques used in other popular surgical procedures.
 In the old days of the facelift procedure, the ideal methods for achieving natural-looking results had not yet been discovered, so the skin of the face would be made tighter by using more of a backwards pull to wrap the skin tightly around the muscles and features of your face.
 This technique sometimes resulted in that fake “windblown” look that many commonly associate with a sub-par facelift procedure.